 Developed with Toyota, Subaru's first rear-wheel-drive sports car features a 2.0-liter four-cylinder with a choice of a six-speed manual or automatic.
 Handling is super-responsive, with cornering precision that makes the BRZ fun to drive.
 The car turns in promptly, with almost no body lean.
 The steering is quick and well-weighted.
-At its limits, the BRZ "pushes" in corners more than its mechanical sibling, the Scion FR-S. That difference makes it more forgiving but slightly less rewarding.
+At its limits, the BRZ is slightly more forgiving than its mechanical sibling, the Toyota 86 (the old Scion FR-S).
+That difference makes the BRZ less prone to sliding its tail during spirited driving.
 The ride is also a bit more jittery than in the FR-S. The cabin is relatively plain, with well-bolstered sport seats, but the ride and elevated noise can be taxing.
-Reliability of the BRZ has improved to average.